My Story Of Recovery

 I wished someone could see me, the real me.

-I kept following the rules but I was still stuck in the stickiness of diet culture, perfectionism and loneliness
+I kept following my self imposed rules but I was still stuck in the stickiness of diet culture, perfectionism and loneliness.

 The big catalyst for change came after I met my husband and after I had the privilege of becoming a mother, first to my daughter, then to my son.

-I also sensed there was much more to life than the one I was living
+I also sensed there was much more to life than the one that I was living

 AND, I definitely didn’t want to pass all these “rules” and patterns onto my children.